BRATISLAVA BUCKET LIST: 15 Best things to do in Bratislava

 10. Slavin War Memorial

 Though you may not find it on the cover of a tourism magazine, the Slavin War Memorial is also one of the popular attractions in Bratislava.
-It is because this structure is one of the largest war memorials in Central Europe.
-Slavin is a National Cultural Monument and one of the best attractions in Bratislava because of its views of the city.
-Slavin is also a perfect place for a walk.
+Why?
+Because this structure is one of the largest war memorials in Central Europe, it’s also a National Cultural Monument and a perfect place for a walk, offering gorgeous views of the city.

 As the name suggests, this monument honours the Soviet soldiers who lost their lives during the Second World War in the territory of western Slovakia.
 This over-60-years-old landmark is an example of the monumental style of Soviet war monuments.
 It’s 42 metre (137 ft) tall and has a 12 metre (40 ft) tall statue of a soldier on the top.